kraffcho/Little-Red-Riding-Hood-Adventures/README.md

   - Radial explosion animation at your position
   - Screen shake effect
   - Random explosion sound effect (3 variations)
+  - Dark explosion mark on the tile (fades after 3 seconds)
 - **Stun Timer**: A countdown timer appears above the wolf showing remaining stun time

 **Cooldown System:**

 - After using a bomb, there's a **10-second cooldown** before you can use another
-- A progress bar under the bomb icon in your inventory shows the cooldown progress
+- A progress bar under the bomb icon in the inventory shows the cooldown progress
 - The bomb button is disabled during cooldown

 ### Feedback Messages

 When you use a bomb, temporary messages appear in the center of the screen:

-- **"WOLF STUNNED!"** (white text) - Shown when the wolf is successfully stunned
+- **"WOLF STUNNED!"** (white text with glow) - Shown when the wolf is successfully stunned
-- **"MISSED!"** (gold text) - Shown when the wolf is outside the explosion radius
+- **"MISSED!"** (gold text with glow) - Shown when the wolf is outside the explosion radius

 ### Configuration

 All special item settings can be adjusted in `src/constants/gameConfig.ts`:

 - `ITEM_SPAWN_DELAY` - Time before first item spawns (default: 30000ms / 30 seconds)
+- `MAX_BOMBS_ON_MAP` - Maximum bombs on map simultaneously (default: 3)
 - `BOMB_STUN_DURATION` - How long the wolf stays stunned (default: 10000ms / 10 seconds)
 - `BOMB_EXPLOSION_RADIUS` - Blast radius in tiles (default: 3 tiles)
 - `BOMB_EXPLOSION_DURATION` - Visual effect duration (default: 1000ms / 1 second)
 - `BOMB_COOLDOWN_DURATION` - Cooldown between uses (default: 10000ms / 10 seconds)
+- `EXPLOSION_MARK_DURATION` - How long explosion marks remain visible (default: 3000ms / 3 seconds)

 ## 🤖 Pathfinding Algorithm (A\*)